zwdoescode/MobilityGen/README.md

     ../app/python.sh -m pip install -e .
     ```

-    > Note: If you run into an error related to pybind11 while running this command, you may try ``../app/python.sh -m pip install wheel``
+    > Note: If you run into an error related to pybind11 while running this command, you may try ``../app/python.sh -m pip install wheel`` and/or ``../app/python.sh -m pip install pybind11[global]``.

 ### Step 4 - Launch Isaac Sim